One of our 16 Ways to See the Hollywood Sign

 Enjoy a bit of shade, then head south along the road.
 You’ll have some very lovely views of the interior of the park along the way.

-At about 3.1 miles, you’ll reach the final viewing area for the Hollywood Sign, which is clearly marked but not often visited since the park ended its pilot shuttle program on this paved road.
+At about 3.1 miles, you’ll reach the final viewing area for the Hollywood Sign on the Three Mile Trail, which is clearly marked but not often visited since the park ended its pilot shuttle program on this paved road.

 The view from this location is slightly closer and at a lower angle than the Tiffany Viewpoint you passed earlier, and is usually less crowded.
 It’s actually very close to that viewpoint as the crow flies, and you’re likely to see people cutting their own trails between the two.